Last Updated on

 There is a saying that goes like this, “Failing to plan is planning to fail.”
 The best way to free up time in the morning is to plan to get things prepared the night before.

-I know you have all heard this but how many of us actually do it?
-Just taking one thing out of the morning routine and getting it done the night before gives you an extra ten to 20 minutes!
+I know you have heard this but how many of us actually do it?
+Just taking one thing out of the morning routine for school and getting it done the night before gives you an extra ten to 20 minutes!
 It is worth it, whether it is picking out the clothes for tomorrow and laying them out, or packing lunches and putting them in the fridge.
 Teaching our kids to plan ahead and spread out tasks over time instead of cramming teaches them a life skill that will prepare them for bigger challenges they will face when it comes to doing big school projects and studying ahead for multiple exams.

 2. Manage your expectations.